SolarPathPlus/user-panel/docs/INSTALLATION.md

 ## Device

 Unlike the administrator panel, the user panel does not have any system requirements.
+But on default,